 It’s important to note that this relief only applies to federal tax payments.
 Your state tax payment and filing deadlines may remain unchanged.
 TurboTax has an excellent explainer page including state-by-state tax payment changes, and you can check for more details by visiting your state’s tax administration website.

 Impact for SMB Managers: Small business owners can now defer both regular and estimated tax payments for the 2019 tax year until June 15.
 That means that you will have more money available for short-term financial triage, but you should also plan for the eventual payment of your tax liability.

 Expansion of SBA Economic Injury Disaster Loans

 The Small Business Administration (SBA) has announced that its disaster assistance business loan program will extend to businesses affected by the coronavirus.
-This program extends low-interest loans of up to $2 million to businesses in declared disaster areas who have felt “substantial economic injury” due to the COVID-19 crisis.
+This program extends low-interest loans of up to $2 million to businesses in SBA disaster loans:

 - These loans are only available to businesses for which it is their last option.
 If small business owners have access to credit elsewhere, they will not be eligible for these loans.